shuozhixu/Materials_2024/README.md

 Therefore, the first step in this project is to install both packages to your own version of LAMMPS.

+Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may want to change the walltime (default: 12 hours) and/or number of cores (default: 16).
+For this project, I recommend

+	#SBATCH --time=300:00:00
+	#SBATCH --ntasks=32

 ## Nanolaminated Ag

 There are three different slip planes.